apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

   ]
 ```

-This will target the OpenApi `"openApiOperation": "leadsAdd"` and will get the `company_name` from the request body (which is defined in OpenApi)(before the Postman request is send).
+This will target the OpenAPI `"openApiOperation": "leadsAdd"` and will get the `company_name` from the request body (which is defined in OpenAPI)(before the Postman request is send).

 Postman request "Leads" >> "Create lead" test: